DrZhenhuaYu/DrZhenhuaYu.github.io/_pages/about.md

   - /about.html
 toc: true
 ---
-I am currently a Lecturer (Assistant Professor) in the Department of Computer Science, the School of Natural and Computing Sciences, University of Aberdeen, UK.
+I am currently an Assistant Professor (Lecturer) in the Department of Computer Science, the School of Natural and Computing Sciences, University of Aberdeen, UK.
+I'm also an honorary Lecturer in the Medical Engineering, Department of Mechanical Engineering, Imperial College London.
 Before this, I received a PhD degree in Robotics & Artificial Intelligence from the Dyson School of Design Engineering at Imperial College London in 2023, working in the Morph Lab with Prof.Thrishantha Nanayakkara and Prof.Peter Childs FREng.

 Before I joined the University of Aberdeen, I worked as a Postdoctoral Research Fellow in the Department of Mechanical Engineering at Imperial College London, working with Prof. Ravi Vaidyanathan in the Biomechatronics Lab.